SrGrace/Contextual-Compression/README.md

         ```
     - `Contextual compression with an EmbeddingsFilter`

         Making an extra LLM call over each retrieved document is expensive and slow.
-The EmbeddingsFilter provides a cheaper and faster option by embedding the documents and query and only returning those documents which have sufficiently similar embeddings to the query.
+The EmbeddingsFilter provides a cheaper and faster option by embedding the documents and query and only returning those documents that have sufficiently similar embeddings to the query.
         ```
         embeddings = HuggingFaceBgeEmbeddings() # could be any embedding of your choice embeddings_filter = EmbeddingsFilter(embeddings=embeddings, similarity_threshold=0.76)